Arthur Cockfield, Baron Cockfield: Political career

 Cockfield was created Baron Cockfield, of Dover in the County of Kent on 14 April 1978.
 On the election of Margaret Thatcher to office in May 1979, he became a Minister of State at the Treasury, a post he held until April 1982.
 He became a member of the Privy Council in 1982, and was the last Secretary of State for Trade from 1982, before it was merged with the Department of Industry in 1983.

 After the 1983 general election, Cockfield became Chancellor of the Duchy of Lancaster.
-In this role he had no specific departmental responsibilities, so he effectively became an advisor and a sort of one-man think-tank to the Prime Minister.
+In this role he had no specific departmental responsibilities, so he effectively became an adviser to the Prime Minister.
 Lord Cockfield resigned from the cabinet in September 1984 to join the European Commission as commissioner for Internal Market, Tax Law and Customs under Jacques Delors, and a vice-president of the first Delors Commission.
-He was expected to follow Thatcher's eurosceptic line, but became a driving force in laying the groundwork for the creation of the Single European Market in 1992.
-Only a few months after he arrived in Brussels, he produced a mammoth white paper listing 300 barriers to trade, with a timetable for them to be abolished.
+He was expected to follow Thatcher's Eurosceptic line, but became a driving force in laying the groundwork for the creation of the European single market in 1992.
+Only a few months after he arrived in Brussels, he produced a lengthy white paper listing 300 barriers to trade, with a timetable for them to be abolished.
 He was not selected to serve a second term, and was replaced by Leon Brittan.